-(In addition see: Campus Bus Policy, page 40; Counterfeiting, Altering, and Copying, page 41; Housing Policy, Student, pages 53-54; Identification Cards, page 54; and Records, page 59.)
+(In addition see: Campus Bus Policy; Counterfeiting, Altering, and Copying; Housing Policy, Student; Identification Cards; and Records.)

 6.00 University Facilities, Materials, and Services

 The facilities and educational materials provided by the University are important to the accomplishment of its objectives and must be protected.